DHTMLX/docs-todolist/docs/api/methods/unchecktask_method.md

 	api: list.api,
 });

+// mark the task as completed
 list.checkTask({
-    id: "1.1.1", // mark the task as completed in the "auto" mode });

-list.uncheckTask({
     id: "1.1.1",
+});

-    manual: true // mark the task as uncompleted in the "manual" mode });
+// mark the specified task as uncompleted list.uncheckTask({
+    id: "1.1.1",
+    manual: true // 'true' - ignores the value of the "behavior" attribute of the "selectable" parameter of the "taskShape" property
+});
 ~~~